A brief comparison of

 - [As previously mentioned, under Covenant Theology, the Church is seen as the continuation of spiritual Israel.
 God has rejected national Israel, because they rejected their Messiah.
 Therefore, the promises which God spoke to Israel have been given to the Church, instead.
 Thus, the Church displaces (or replaces) the nation of Israel as the recipient of God's promises.
 (This is known as "Replacement Theology.")

-- These ideas flow from misunderstanding of certain scripture passages, such as Gal 6:16 (identifying the Church as "the Israel of God") or, Acts 7:38 where Israel is referred to as "the church in the wilderness."
+- These ideas flow from misunderstanding of certain scripture passages, such as Gal 6:16 (where some miss-identify the Church as "the Israel of God") or, Acts 7:38 where Israel is referred to as "the 'church' in the wilderness."
 This verse uses the Greek word 'ekklesia', which is frequently used of the NT Church, which is a body of individuals who are 'called out' (the literal meaning of the word) of the world to be joined to Christ.
 However, the common usage of this Greek word was in reference to any assembly or gathering of people, often for secular or political reasons.
 In the context of Acts 7:38, Moses was addressing such a gathering of the nation, as he proclaimed God's Word and foretold the coming of Christ.
 But at that time, the congregation, did not receive God's Word.
 Therefore, it could hardly be equivalent to the NT Church.
 Furthermore, Paul teaches, in Ephesians (eg., 3:3-7), that the NT Church is something new, which was not previously revealed in the OT.]

 - Christ's earthly Kingdom is Spiritual and Present (rather than Physical and Future).